aflin/rampart_docs/source/rampart-main.rst

 Though babel has far better coverage of post-ES5 JavaScript, each time there is a new edit, it has to be run through babel, which can be slow.
 The transpiler is several orders of magnitude faster than babel.
-In addition, the transpiler keeps the `Extra javaScript Functionality`_ listed above.
+In addition, the transpiler keeps the `Extra JavaScript Functionality`_ listed above.

 Seeing the Transpiled script
 """"""""""""""""""""""""""""